-Matt Peterson is a principal at Two P, an infrastructure consultancy based in San Francisco.
-Most recently Matt worked within the office of the CTO at Cumulus Networks.
-Prior to Cumulus, Matt ran network and datacenter operations at Tumblr and Square.
+Matt Peterson is a principal at Two P, an infrastructure consultancy based in San Francisco, and Director of Network Operations at Tucows.
+Prior to Tucows, Matt's experience has run the gamut of building teams & technology to manage and automate networks, data centers, and systems for companies including Open Fiber/Paxio, Cumulus, Tumblr, and Square.
 He also founded SFMIX, the first non-profit Internet Exchange within San Francisco.
 His work has been presented at numerous industry events, including NANOG, Velocity, BSDcon, Defcon, and CCC Camp.

 Tim Pozar is a principal at Two P, an infrastructure consultancy based in San Francisco.
 Most recently Tim was the VP of Operations at Fandor, an indy streaming company.
 Prior to that, he has also specialized in operations for UnitedLayer, Brightmail, and Alexa/Internet Archive.
 Tim is also the network architect for the City of San Francisco Community Broadband Network (CBN) that supports free Internet access to 16,000 of the residents of City's Housing Authority as well as dozens of non-profits and open spaces around San Francisco.

 Navin Francis is a principal engineer at Altiora, a cloud services company based in San Jose and an SFMIX participant network.
 He is interested in data center networking and enjoys working with InfiniBand.

 B. Reid Lewis is a Security Engineer at healthcare company Redox.
 Previously, they worked in both infrastructure and security engineering at Nuna and on networks, systems, and automation at internet infrastructure non-profit Packet Clearing House.
 They have prior experience in operations, project management, and research, and studied issues of rights, justice, and governance at The New School in NYC.
 Mostly, they just want to help make the world more just and equitable.